eklein4/csBehavior/README.md

 # csBehavior

-Tools for running behavioral tasks and/or delivering stimuli using microcontrollers and python.
+Tools for running behavioral experiments with Python and Teensy (and related) microcontrollers.

-v0.9 (highly functional and precise, but not totally polished) cdeister@brown.edu
+v0.95 (highly functional and precise, but not totally polished)

+questions: cdeister@brown.edu
+contributors: Chris Deister, Sinda Fekir